egendata/docs/content/egendata-core/data/messages.md

 Property | Purpose
 --- | ---
 ...PERMISSION_BASE |  _Adds basic information about the permission requested._
+type | WRITE
-type | Defines the type of permission that is requested as WRITE._ description | The description of the requested permission._ //How is this different from thepurpose in the READ_PERMISSION_REQUEST???
+description | The description of the requested permission._ //How is this different from the purpose in the READ_PERMISSION_REQUEST???

 ---